 The goal with any or all of these pricing options is to help consumers match their personal comfort level, or “energy type”, with the product they purchase.
 Utilities are a regulated service, which means they can’t offer the product options that a supplier can.
 But, at the same time, the supplier relies on the utility’s massive infrastructure of pipes, wires, and emergency-response personnel to bring their product to you safely and reliably.
 This means that even though they can’t change the whole bill, suppliers can at least help with a portion of your over-all energy costs.

-To learn more about how a supplier with 27 years in the industry can help you, visit www.IGSenergy.com/your-energy-choices/
+To learn more about how a supplier with over 25 years in the industry can help you, visit www.IGSenergy.com/your-energy-choices/